 In Note 1 to our consolidated financial statements, we disclose that there is substantial doubt about our ability to continue as a going concern.
-Although we currently forecast that our cash and cash equivalents of \$71.0 million as of December 31, 2022 will be sufficient to fund our operating expenses and capital requirements for at least twelve months from the issuance of our annual consolidated financial statements for the year ended December 31, 2022, we have identified certain qualitative conditions and events that raise substantial doubt about our ability to continue as a going concern.
-On January 24, 2023, we announced the implementation of certain expense reduction measures, including reductions in our workforce, and the decision to re-orient our business strategy to discontinue our Phase 3 clinical trial of CP101 in recurrent CDI and focus on realizing the value of our current litigation activities relating to those assets, we may never succeed in realizing the value of our intellectual property estate and other assets, we may never succeed in realizing the value of our intellectual property estate and other assets, difficulties, complications, delays and other unknown factors that may adversely affect our ability to continue as a going concern.
+Although we currently forecast that our unrestricted cash and cash equivalents of \$25.1 million as of December 31, 2023 will be sufficient to fund our operating expenses and capital expenditure requirements for at least twelve months from the issuance of our annual consolidated financial statements for the year ended December 31, 2023, we have identified certain qualitative conditions that raise substantial doubt about our ability to continue as a going concern within one year after the date that our consolidated financial statements for the year ended December 31, 2023 are issued.
+In particular, our anticipated cash expenditures and funding requirements are largely dependent on the outcome of our ongoing litigation against Rebiotix, which is scheduled to go to trial in August 2024.
+In addition, we do not currently expect to progress any product candidate through clinical trials or commercial approval, and we do not currently expect to generate any revenue from product sales.
+While we believe strongly in the value of our pioneering intellectual property portfolio and the merits of our current litigation activities relating to those assets, we may never succeed in realizing the value of our intellectual property estate and other assets and even if we do, we may encounter unforeseen expenses, difficulties, complications, delays and other unknown factors that may adversely affect our ability to continue as a going concern.
 Further, we have suffered recurring losses from operations since our inception and expect to continue to incur operating losses for the foreseeable future.
 These factors raise substantial doubt about our ability to continue as a going concern.

-Based on our internal estimates and current operating plan, including giving effect to our recent changes to our business plan and reductions in force, we believe that our existing cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into 2025.
-However, this estimate is based on our current assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
+Based on our internal estimates and current operating plan, we believe that our existing unrestricted cash and cash equivalents will enable us to fund our operating expenses and capital expenditure requirements into 2025; however, our anticipated cash expenditures and funding requirements are largely dependent upon the outcome of our ongoing litigation against Rebiotix, which is scheduled to go to trial in August 2024.
+In addition, this estimate is based on our current assumptions that may prove to be wrong, and we could use our available capital resources sooner than we currently expect.
 We may not be able to limit expenses to the extent we predict, and adequate additional funding may not be available to us on acceptable terms, or at all.
 If we cannot continue as a viable entity, our shareholders may lose some or all of their investment in us.